gmazzap/Faber/README.md

        // No, objects is not cached
     }

-##Frezing and Unfreezing Cached Objects
+##Freezing and Unfreezing Cached Objects

 We already saw how freeze and unfreeze factory closures ([see](#updating-removing-freezing-and-unfreezing)), but it is also posstible to freeze and unfreeze cached objects.